eeshanjamal/swift-logsmith/README.md

 - **🚀 Zero Config:** Start logging instantly with `LogSmith.log()`.
 No setup required.
 - **🖥️ System Logging:** Seamless integration with Apple's unified logging system (`os.Logger`) via `OSLogger`.
-- **📂 File Logging:** Robust file logging with `FileLogger`, featuring automatic rolling, archiving (ZIP), and purging based on size or time.
+- **📂 File Logging:** Robust file logging with `FileLogger`, featuring automatic rolling, archiving, and purging based on variety of `RollingFrequency` implementations.
 - **🏷️ Contextual Tags:** Add global or per-logger tags (e.g., `[User: 123]`, `[Env: Dev]`) to track context across your logs.
 - **🎨 Custom Formatting:** Design your own log format using the powerful `LogFormatter` builder pattern.
-- **🔒 Thread Safe:** All operations are thread-safe, utilizing serial dispatch queues and modern Swift 6 concurrency principles.
+- **🔒 Thread Safe:** All operations are thread-safe, following modern Swift 6 concurrency principles.
-- **🔌 Obj-C Support:** Designed to be easily used in mixed Swift and Objective-C projects.
+- **🔌 Obj-C Support:** Designed to be easily used in Swift and Objective-C interoperable projects.

 ## Installation